vertuzz/fullstack-challenge/README.md

         - Class Description
         - Estimated Market Value
     - Users should be able to search for properties from the database and add them to their property list.
+        - Users should be able to search on the following values:
+            - Full Address
+            - Class
+            - Estimated_Market_Value
+            - BLDG_USE
+            - BUILDING_SQ_FT
-    - Properties on the list should have an option to be removed.
+    - Properties on the users list should have an option to be removed.

 5. **Security**:
     - Implement basic security practices for the backend API and user authentication.